marcoagpinto/aoo-mozilla-en-dict/README.md

 **IN MARCH 2025, THE DEFAULT BRITISH AND SOUTH AFRICAN DICTIONARIES BECAME -ISE.**
 **For specific -ise/-ize variants, some verbs and words MAY be missing or included differently.**

+**Update:** Major fixes and improvements for US, CA, and AU on 1 Feb 2026.

 **PLEASE READ THE FOLLOWING BEFORE DOWNLOADING**
 **LIBREOFFICE EXTENSION V2026.01.01+:**